 All records concerning can be filed and stored away but not all of them need to be put into a book.

 Try being selective and put in documents that are unusual, unique or that prove a point that you have made.

 This way it will be clear to your readers exactly what you are referring to and how it relates to you.

 This can also be done with any charts that you have created with your genealogy software program, maps or illustrations that you have.

 7. Include The Stories

 We have looked at ways to show what our ancestors lives was really like.
-This has been through records and documents that you have, as well as heirlooms, photographs, charts, and maps, etc. Looking at stories can also add to the detail in your book.
+This has been through records and documents that you have, as well as heirlooms, photographs, charts, and maps, etc.

 But who were your ancestors?

 They are just as much a part of your family history as the physical documents that you have.

 Also, if you do not include them then you will risk the possibility of losing a part of history.
-And they will be gone forever.

 Hearing old family stories is what got me interested in family history.
 It it is the reason why I created this site.

 These stories can add to the life story of your ancestors.
 It can help build up a picture of what they were actually like.

 8. Organizing Your Research

 It can be quite overwhelming with all this information in front of you.
 To make sense of it all you will have to put them in order.

 You will then be able to see their entire life from birth to death.
 By doing this you may also see if there are any gaps in your research.

 Organizing is a great way to check if you have all the information on your ancestor and to find out what more you need.

 Anyone reading your book, whether a relative or just a casual reader, they may wish to carry on the search for more information on your ancestor.

 If you continually jump around from old age to childhood then this will be quite confusing for your reader.

 9. How To Introduce Your Ancestor?

 I have already discussed that you will need to order your notes on your ancestor, telling their life from beginning to end.
 But consider using a hook to grab you reader’s attention.

 Starting off with “My grandfather Bert was born in Norfolk, England on May 27th 1827” can be quite boring.

-So let’s make it interesting!
+Let’s make it interesting!

 Your reader will be hooked and will want to know how they got to that point in their life and what happened afterwards.

 Then you can start telling the story of your ancestor’s life up to that point and then what happened after they relocated.

 Your book doesn’t have to be just a different form of what your records hold.
 Try to put some heart and soul into it.

 By researching my ancestors more and discovering why they made the decisions that they made I became more connected with them.
-And as a result I wanted to learn more.

 10. Adding An Index And Source Citations

 By doing so you will be able to find where to add to if you come across any new information during your research.

 For example, your ancestor maybe a sibling of your readers and they may only be interested in what it was like growing up for them.

 They may not be interested to know what happened to your ancestor after leaving home.

 So, your cousin will probably be interested in your common ancestor on your paternal line, but maybe not for your maternal line.

 An index is therefore invaluable to your research and to your readers experience.

-You need to cite your sources!
+Need to cite your sources!

 Adding source citations will also prove that you have actually carried out research on your ancestor.

 They will have an account of your ancestors and where to find the information that you have used and found.

 Thank You and Please Leave A Comment

 I hope you enjoyed this article about how to make a family history book.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.